cbeckner/datasciencecoursera/README.md

-# datasciencecoursera
+# Data Scientist's Toolbox Course
-Data Scientists Toolbox Course
+This repository will hold the exercises and projects.